romainVala/torchQC/segmentation/README.md

 - If value is 4: a volume with the fuzzy false positive map between the model prediction and the ground truth is shown,
 - If value is 5: the model prediction and the ground truth on the same volume are shown.

+The `--extra_file` argument allows to give a new configuration file to overwrite the data, transform and model configuration files as well as the result directory.
+This aims to allow evaluation on new data or transform without creating a whole new folder.